Skip to main content

 Capacities flips the page-based model: instead of pages, you have typed objects, Book, Person, Project, Idea.
 Each object type has structured properties.
 The result is closer to a database than a notebook, but with note-taking ergonomics.

-Limitations.
-Object model takes time to internalize.
-No mobile offline mode at launch (improving).
-Smaller community than Notion or Obsidian.
+Limitations: the object model takes time to internalize, mobile offline mode was absent at launch and is still improving, and the community is smaller than Notion or Obsidian.

 Pricing: Free tier, Pro $9.99/month or $79/year.